GATECH-EIC/ShiftAddNet/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-success.svg)](https://opensource.org/licenses/MIT)

-This is PyTorch implementation of ***ShiftAddNet: A Hardware-Inspired Deep Network*** published on the NeurIPS 2020
+This is a PyTorch implementation of ***ShiftAddNet: A Hardware-Inspired Deep Network*** published on the NeurIPS 2020

 ---